particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 #### Antennas - Gen 2

-Note that there are antenna differences between some Gen 2 and Gen 3 models, and a different antenna may be required.
+There are antenna differences between some Gen 2 and Gen 3 models, and a different antenna may be required.

 | Antenna | SKU | Details | Links |
 | :----- | :--- | :------ | :---- |